tdavis6/post-install-script/README.md

-# scripts-template
+# Post Install Script

-This repository is a template for scripts.
+This repository contains the script that I use on all new Windows installs.